resource11/TicTacToe/README.md

 * Another big challenge for me is actually writing out the user stories, and the README.md file, without creating an extremely verbose description of every single thought or process I planned.
 Brevity in writing: not my bag.

 ##Final Thoughts
 * In general, I think this is a great first project for showing how much we have learned in the past three weeks!
+Ready for more...

 [License](LICENSE)
 ------------------